Supplemental Nutrition Assistance Program (SNAP)

 Under the Final Rule, to participate in SNAP, convenience stores must:

 - Stock 7 varieties of foods in each of the 4 staple food categories: (1) meat, poultry, or fish, (2) bread or cereals, (3) vegetables or fruits, and (4) dairy, and at least 1 perishable food item in 3 of the categories.

 - They must have three units of every variety, 84 total items, on shelf

 It is critical that Congress and the Trump Administration understand the important role convenience stores have regarding SNAP.
 Convenience stores represent 45% of all retail outlets authorized to accept SNAP benefits—they are intensely local businesses that serve as a gathering place and source of community pride and offer an ever-growing range of products and services.

 Many financially challenged Americans rely on convenience stores to redeem their SNAP benefits, especially in both urban and rural areas where they do not have access to traditional grocery stores or because they shop during hours when larger format food stores may be closed.
-The local convenience store is their only outlet to redeem this benefit.
-Prohibiting convenience stores from accepting SNAP benefits will negatively affect not only retailers but their customers and communities.
+The local convenience store is often their only outlet to redeem this benefit.

 For an overview of the final rule, please click here.
 For a more in depth compliance guide for NACS members, please visit the Government Relations Resource page.